 120 TExES English as a Second Language (ESL) / Generalist 4 - 8 Exam:

-- English Language Arts and Reading (Approximately 38 questions)
+- English Language Arts and Reading (37 questions)

+The information covered in each section of the exam relates to the same specific topics that are covered on the Bilingual Education Supplemental 4 - 8 Exam and the Generalist 4 - 8 Exam.
 The exam-taker will be supplied with a Formula and Definitions Reference Sheet, a copy of the periodic table, and a scientific calculator.
 The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 - 300 with 240 set as the minimum score considered as passing for the exam.
-The registration fee for the ESL / Generalist 4 - 8 Exam is $82 and the exam is only offered in a paper-based format.
-However, there may be other exams and fees in addition to this exam that are required in order to become a certified educator in an English as a second language program at the middle school level within the state of Texas.
+The registration fee for the Bilingual Generalist 4 - 8 Exam is $82 and the exam is only offered in a paper-based format.
+However, there may be other exams and fees in addition to this exam that are required in order to become a certified educator in a bilingual education program at the middle school level within the state of Texas.

 Sample Study Notes